The Blog

 Set goals

 From there, you can set some goals.
-These are broken into beginner, intermediate, and advanced in the Agile EQ system.
 They’ll look different for everyone, but some samples are:

 • I don’t hesitate to talk about myself in front of others.